stepzen-dev/transferred-netlify-plugin-stepzen/README.md

-# Netlify Build Plugin: Deploy a StepZen GraphQL Endpoint using a Netlify Build
+# Netlify Build Plugin: Deploy a StepZen GraphQL Endpoint Alongside a Netlify Build

-Deploy a [StepZen](http://stepzen.com) GraphQL API with any Netlify build.
+The StepZen Netlify Build Pluign allows you to deploy a GraphQL API to [StepZen](http://stepzen.com) during a Netlify build.

-StepZen enables you easily integrate APIs and data for Jamstack sites by making it easy to build a GraphQL API that gets the data you need from REST, databases or any backend.
-After you've built a GraphQL API to power a site's static assets or dynamic experiences, the StepZen plugin enables you to easily integrate the API in a Netlify build.
+StepZen enables you integrate APIs and data into a single GraphQL API that forms the backend of your Jamstack site.
+You can populate your API with data from REST, databases or any backend.
+The StepZen plugin enables you to easily deploy and integrate the API in a Netlify build.
 No change is required to the Netlify deployment process.
 Your endpoint runs on StepZen, as a service, so that you don't manage any infrastructure.

+> For a full tutorial walkthrough showing how to build a Jamstack site using the StepZen Netlify Build Plugin, check our tutorial "[How to build a database-driven Jamstack site](https://www.netlify.com/blog/2021/06/10/how-to-build-a-database-driven-jamstack-site/)" on the Netlify Blog.

 ## Pre-requisites

 - _required_ You have a [Netlify](http://netlify.com) account and site.
-- _required_ You have a [StepZen](http://stepzen.com) account, and you know the account name and admin API Key.
+- _required_ You have a [StepZen](http://stepzen.com) account.
 - _optional, recommended_ You have installed the StepZen CLI tool `npm install -g stepzen`
 - _optional, recommended_ You have built an API using StepZen.
 Go